Newborns usually spend 2 to 3 hours a day crying. Normal as it may be, a bawling baby can be distressing for infants and parents alike.

 If your baby continues to cry for a long time, check with your doctor to make sure there isn’t something serious going on.

-By 6 months, your child should be able to fall and stay asleep on their own.
+By 6 months, your child should be able to fall asleep and stay asleep on their own.
 But sometimes they might not want to go to bed without you.
+Even after they get into a sleep schedule, they may have trouble getting to sleep if they are sick or there are changes in the home.

 How to soothe.
 Don’t feel guilty for ignoring your baby’s wail.
 Research shows that slowly letting your child cry out for longer and longer stretches of time before you check on them helps them learn to go to sleep faster and stay asleep longer than other methods.